Introducing the Management Console

-While the Management Console will be available to all brands (available now for early adopters only), not every user will be able to view and use it.
+While the Management Console will be available to all brands, not every user will be able to view and use it.
 It is role-based and was created with administrators in mind.
 The Administrator role will have “view and edit” capabilities within the Management Console for all the relevant features.

 In case a brand would like to allow Agent Managers and Campaign Managers to view the Management Console in order to learn more about platform capabilities, separate permission was added inside the Users module, “Management Console: View and Access module”.
 This permission is available for the roles: Agent Manager and Campaign Manager, and is “Off” by default.
 Toggle this permission to “On” to allow the relevant users to view the feature pages, and to learn more about the capabilities of the platform.

 With the configurations above done properly, a user with a “Management Console: View and Access module” permission, will be able to see the Management Console module, access it, and explore features within this module.
 They will not have editing privileges, unless being an Administrator.